What is a California Boater Card?

 How much time will it take to complete an approved boating safety course including the exam?

 Approved online courses run a minimum of three hours to complete.
-Classroom and home study courses vary in length, with classes no more than eight hours.
+Classroom and home study courses vary in length, with most classes no more than eight hours.

 - A person operating a rental vessel.